Printing Terms

 Letterpress

-a relief printing method.
+A relief printing method.
 Printing is done using cast metal type or plates on which the image or printing area is raised above the nonprinting areas.
 Ink rollers touch only the top surface of the raised areas; the nonprinting areas are lower and do not receive ink.
 The inked image is transferred directly to the page, resulting in type of images that may actually be depressed or debossed into the paper by the pressure of the press.
 See also printing methods, relief.

 Lignin

-the natural, glue-like substance that holds together the cellulose fibers of wood plants.
+The natural, glue-like substance that holds together the cellulose fibers of wood plants.
 Lignin that is left in pulp causes paper to age and yellow over time.
 See also acid-free, cellulose fiber, ground wood paper.

 Like-sided